Chormaeleon/chormaeleon_fileupload/README.md

 This is the choir turnin frontend application.

 ## Build
 You can build the application using [trunk](https://github.com/thedodd/trunk).
-Trunk can be installed using `cargo install`, but as of 0.16.0, we need the master branch for JS files work, you can do that via `cargo install trunk --force --git https://github.com/thedodd/trunk.git --branch master`
+Trunk can be installed using `cargo install trunk`.
+We also need to install the wasm target `rustup target add wasm32-unknown-unknown`.

+Then, you can run `trunk build --release` to build or `trunk serve --release` for testing on port 8080.

 ### Configuration
 To locate the right backend and authentication server, the app fetches a config file at runtime.